shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 - For similar pairs, this is simply the squared distance between the output embeddings.
 - For dissimilar pairs, the loss is 0 if the squared distance is less than the margin $m$.
 Otherwise, the smaller the squared distance, the greater the loss.

 Intuitively, the network is penalised if two similar vectors are far away in the embedded space, or if two dissimilar vectors are close together in the embedded space.
+The margin is the threshold at which we start penalising via the loss, and typically the same margin is used when predicting to determine whether a pair is similar or dissimilar.

+*As a side note, other $L_p$ norms (and indeed other distance metrics) can also be used in place of the Euclidean norm.*

 ## Dependencies and Reproducibility
 The full list of dependencies and exact versions can be found in [environment.yml](./environment.yml).
 The Conda environment can replicated using the following command: